 Sample output:

-The above command display all user's commands.
+The above command displays all user's commands.
 You can display the previously executed commands by a particular user using command:

 Sample output: